Trump Is Proving That Obama’s Legacy Will Survive

 Trump’s efforts to reverse these achievements has produced a very different assessment among supporters of these measures.
 Dean has called Trump’s health-care rollback “a disaster.”
 Sanders has called his withdrawal from the Paris agreement “an abdication of American leadership and an international disgrace.”
 It is logically impossible for the repeal of an insignificant reform to be catastrophic.
 If it is a big deal to uninsure 24 million Americans and cut taxes on the rich, then it must be a big deal to insure 24 million and raise taxes on the rich.
 Yet the psychology of loss aversion is pervasive in American political thinking, especially on the left.
 The threat posed by Trump has allowed progressives to realistically assess the scale of Obama’s achievements for the first time.

 And finally, the last three months of Obama’s presidency operated under the shadow of the descending Trumpian hordes who, everybody believed, would quickly wipe away Obama’s policy agenda.
-The immediate juxtaposition of Trump and Obama framed the the threat of the 45th president’s agenda against the precariousness of the 44th’s.
+The immediate juxtaposition of Trump and Obama framed the threat of the 45th president’s agenda against the precariousness of the 44th’s.

 My book defending the scale and durability of Obama’s legacy came out during the peak moment of fear (from the left) and confidence (from the right) in Trump’s powers.
 The alleged ease and certainty with which Trump would reverse Obama’s achievements was invoked by critics from the right (“Jonathan Chait’s Audacity, which has the unfortunate distinction of having gone on sale 72 hours before Donald J. Trump took the oath of office, rendering it utterly irrelevant as anything but a cultural artifact demonstrating the hubris of American liberalism”) and the far left (“Most of the successes Audacity touts will likely be obsolete in the next few months.
 Congressional Republicans have already begun the process of repealing the Affordable Care Act.”)